 The Company anticipates that capital expenditures and repayments of outstanding debt will represent the most significant uses of funds for the next several years.
 From time to time, the Company may also require capital for investments in overseas gas exploration, development and production projects or acquisitions of interests in energy related companies, as well as other revenue diversification efforts.
-The following table sets out the Company's planned capital expenditures from 2015 until 2017 relating to the expansion of its receiving terminals, the construction of a fourth terminal complex in Samcheok and construction and maintenance of its pipeline network.
+The following table sets out the Company's planned capital expenditures from 2016 until 2018 relating to the expansion of its receiving terminals, the construction of a fourth terminal complex in Samcheok and construction and maintenance of its pipeline network.

-Year Year ended December 31,
+Year

-2015 2016 2017 Total
+2016 2017 2018 Total

 (in billions of Won)

-Receiving terminals (including Samcheok) ₩952 ₩781 ₩657 ₩2,390
+Receiving terminals (including Samcheok) ₩585 ₩326 ₩298 ₩1,209

-Pipelines 679 347 184 1,210
+Pipelines 471 455 308 1,234

-Total capital expenditures ₩1,631 ₩1,128 W 841 ₩3,600
+Total capital expenditures ₩1,056 ₩781 ₩606 ₩2,443

-The Company expects that investment in its receiving terminals, including construction of a fourth terminal complex in Samcheok, will continue to account for the majority of its capital expenditures, amounting to approximately Won 2,390 billion for the years 2015 to 2017.
-The Company also expects to invest approximately Won 1,210 billion during the same period to extend the length of the Company's pipelines primarily to increase the natural gas penetration rate throughout the country.
-The Company currently expects to spend approximately Won 1,631 billion in 2015, Won 1,128 billion in 2016 and Won 841 billion in 2017 in planned capital expenditures relating to the construction and maintenance of its pipeline network and expansion of its receiving terminals.
+The Company expects that investment in its receiving terminals, including completing the construction of a fourth terminal complex in Samcheok, will continue to account for the majority of its capital expenditures, amounting to approximately Won 1,209 billion for the years 2016 to 2018.
+The Company also expects to invest approximately Won 1,234 billion during the same period to extend the length of the Company's pipelines primarily to increase the natural gas penetration rate throughout the country.
+The Company currently expects to spend approximately Won 1,056 billion in 2016, Won 781 billion in 2017 and Won 606 billion in 2018 in planned capital expenditures relating to the construction and maintenance of its pipeline network and expansion of its receiving terminals.
 The Company may adjust its capital expenditure plans on an on-going basis subject to market demand for its products, the production outlook of the global natural gas industry and global economic conditions in general.
 The Company may delay or not implement some of its current capital expenditure plans based on its assessment of such market conditions.

-In accordance with its debt reduction plan submitted to the Ministry of Strategy and Finance, until 2017, the Company plans to concentrate on its core business of LNG import-related operations without entering into any material new businesses or otherwise significantly expanding its capital expenditure overseas.
-The Company invested approximately U.S.\$2.5 billion, U.S.\$1.9 billion and U.S.\$0.6 billion in overseas gas exploration, development and production projects in 2013, 2014 and the first three months of 2015, respectively, and expects to invest approximately U.S.\$1.7 billion in such projects in the remainder of 2015 mostly under its existing obligations.
+In accordance with its debt reduction plan submitted to the Ministry of Strategy and Finance and as part of its plan to bolster its overall financial health, at least until 2019, the Company plans to concentrate on its core business of LNG import-related operations without entering into any material new businesses or otherwise significantly expanding its capital expenditure overseas.
+The Company invested approximately U.S.\$1.9 billion, U.S.\$1.1 billion and U.S.\$0.2 billion in overseas gas exploration, development and production projects in 2014, 2015 and the first three months of 2016, respectively, and expects to invest approximately U.S.\$0.7 billion in such projects in the remainder of 2016 mostly under its existing obligations.
 The Company plans to fund a portion of its investments in natural resources exploration, development and production projects with policy loans provided by the Ministry of Trade, Industry and Energy.
 In the event the exploration project does not result in successful production of natural resources, the Company may apply to have such loans forgiven.

 Payments of contractual obligations and commitments will also require considerable resources.
 In the ordinary course of its business, the Company routinely enters into commercial commitments for various aspects of its operations, as well as provides, from time to time, payment guarantees primarily in connection with the Company's investments in LNG supply companies and project financing relating to overseas gas exploration, development and production projects.
-As of March 31, 2015, the Company provided payment guarantees to Bank of China and Korea Exchange Bank in the aggregate amount of U.S.\$1.3 million.
+As of March 31, 2016, the Company provided payment guarantees to Bank of China, Korea Exchange Bank and others in the aggregate amount of U.S.\$133.3 million.
 See note 32 to the unaudited consolidated interim financial statements included elsewhere in this offering circular.